L1TnzO/geospatial-incident-platform/client/README.md

 - Adding filter controls and legend components
 - Wiring in station overlays and severity-based styling
-- Coordinating map selection with the incidents table and dashboard metrics
+- Hydrating the incident detail modal with `/api/incidents/{id}` data and coordinating selection with the incidents table/dashboard metrics

 Refer to `src/components/MapView.tsx`, `src/components/IncidentClusterLayer.tsx`, and `src/hooks/useIncidents.ts` for the current implementation.